Warmth & Beauty

 What Is the HR* Soprano Saxophone Mouthpiece?

 The HR* is a hard rubber saxophone mouthpiece aimed at professionals and students looking for a traditional versatile mouthpiece.
-High quality control standards, a beautiful warm sound and a nice free blowing feel make these new mouthpieces amazing players.
+High quality control standards, a beautiful warm sound and a nice free-blowing feel make these soprano saxophone mouthpieces amazing players.
 We feel that this mouthpiece may be the best hard rubber soprano saxophone mouthpiece on the market.

 Warmth & Beauty